cjboake/raptor/random/notes.md

 =================================
 _________________________________

-*This would be a good place to pick up for a new project*

 -> Use 'fork', not 'select' and look up: accept, bind, listen, connect, socket, shutdown
 -> Research 'echo server in C'